ioam/topographica/doc/News/index.rst

 (`examples/gcal.ty <https://github.com/ioam/topographica/blob/master/examples/gcal.ty>`_).
 A complete example of replicating all results from the paper will be posted here soon, showing how to use `Lancet <https://github.com/ioam/lancet>`_ to launch the simulations, collate the results, and generate the final figures.
-Meanwhile, the
+Meanwhile, the `GCAL tutorial
-`GCAL tutorial <../Tutorials/gcal.html>`_ shows how to explore a running GCAL model.
+<../Tutorials/gcal.html>`_ shows how to explore a running GCAL model,
+and the `GCAL demo <http://homepages.inf.ed.ac.uk/jbednar/gcal_stab.html>`_ shows how the model develops over time.

 **2 May 2013:** New web site
 ============================